ReichertL/Student-Code-Testing-Pipeline/Readme.md

-# Pipeline for checking student programming exercises
+# Pipeline for Checking Student Programming Exercises

 This tool was written by members of the chair of technical computer science at HU Berlin to facilitate the checking of programming exercises handed in by students via Moodle.